lambdaworks/zio-elasticsearch/docs/overview/requests/elastic_request_refresh.md

 title: "Refresh Request"
 ---

-This request refresh one or more Elasticsearch indices.
+This request is used for refreshing Elasticsearch index.

 In order to use the `Refresh` request import the following:
 ```scala